jmduarte/phys141/midterm_final/midterm_final.md

 - [Cartwheel massless on-center](Uniform_Massless_Disk_On-Center_Collision.mpg)

 ### Final: Cartwheel
-In the spirit of realistic modeling of galaxy mergers, like the Mice, Antennae, and Milky Way mergers, study [Athanassoula et al., 1997](athana_cartwheel.pdf) to set up and reproduce their model of the Cartwheel using bulge-disk-halo galaxies.
+In the spirit of realistic modeling of galaxy mergers, like the Mice, Antennae, and Milky Way mergers, study [Athanassoula et al., 1997](athana_cartwheel.pdf) to set up and reproduce their model of the Cartwheel using disk-bulge-halo galaxies.

 (1) Use `mkgalaxy` or `magalie` to fabricate the initial galaxies.
 Choose your resolution for the project.

-(2) Run gyrfalcON to get close to the results of Athanassoula et al. as reported in their paper.
+(2) Run gyrfalcON to get close to the results of Athanassoula et al.

 (3) Animate and make mpeg movies of the project.